djferrer25-maker/MIST4610--GROUP-PROJECT-2-/README.md

 Biggest Fallers: Counties like Trinity (-15.3%) and Lake (-14.9%) experienced significant declines.

 Implication: Because we proved in Question 1 that size doesn't matter, the success of the "Risers" is likely due to specific local interventions and policies.
 This implies that governments can actively encourage fitness through specific programs regardless of their county's size.
-The state should audit the "Riser" counties to identify what successful strategies (e.g., new PE curricula, park investments) can be replicated in the "Faller" counties.
+The state should audit the "Riser" counties to identify what successful strategies (e.g., new PE curriculum, park investments) can be replicated in the "Faller" counties.

-# Tableau Packaged Workbook

-The complete analysis, including all visualizations, calculated fields, and the externally joined data source, is contained within the following Tableau Packaged Workbook file:

-Filename:

-Location: Included in this repository for review.